enzo-project/enzo-dev/doc/manual/source/index.rst

 Enzo development has been primarily supported by the US National Science Foundation, National Aeronautics and Space Administration, and Department of Energy.
-In addition, significant funding has been contriubuted by a large number of academic institutions, private foundations, and other funding agencies across the globe.
+In addition, significant funding has been contributed by a large number of academic institutions, private foundations, and other funding agencies across the globe.